Skip to main content

 We value education, innovation and collaboration

-AbiT’s mission is to strengthen the Department’s capacities in addressing emerging environmental, socio-economic, and technological challenges.
+AbiT’s mission is to strengthen the Department’s capacity to address emerging environmental, socio-economic, and technological challenges.
 It seeks to navigate the transition towards more sustainable living spaces and models through an experimental approach that integrates historical, social, and environmental considerations.
-AbiT operates through Transitional Lab (Tlab), fostering collaborative research, education, and third mission activities.
+AbiT operates through the Transitional Lab (Tlab), which fosters collaborative research, education, and third mission activities.

-The vision of AbiT is to establish a collaborative and integrated hub for the Department of Architecture.
-This ecosystem, driven by the newly established Transitional Lab, aims to leverage the expertise within the Department to enhance research, education, and third mission activities.
+AbiT’s vision is to establish a collaborative and integrated hub for the Department of Architecture.
+This ecosystem, driven by the newly established Tlab, aims to leverage the expertise within the Department to enhance research, education, and third mission activities.
 The vision includes the development of eco-innovative solutions that improve living conditions and navigate the transition towards sustainable settlement, production, and consumption patterns.

 transition